-The generation of electricity using fossil fuels, even in a back-up generator at a thermal solar plant, produces air emissions known as greenhouse gases in addition to the criteria air pollutants that have been traditionally regulated under the federal and state Clean Air Acts.
-California is actively pursuing policies to reduce GHG emissions that include adding non-GHG emitting renewable generation resources to the system.
+The generation of electricity using fossil fuels, even in auxiliary equipment (such as auxiliary boilers or back-up generators) at a thermal solar plant, produces greenhouse gases in addition to the criteria air pollutants that have been traditionally regulated under the federal and state Clean Air Acts.
+California is actively pursuing policies to reduce GHG emissions; among them is a policy to add non-GHG emitting renewable generation resources to the system.

-The greenhouse gases are carbon dioxide ( $CO_2$ ), nitrous oxide ( $N_2O$ ), methane ( $CH_4$ ), sulfur hexafluoride ( $SF_6$ ), hydrofluorocarbons (HFC), and perflurocarbons (PFC). $CO_2$ emissions are far and away the most common of these emissions; as a result, even though the other GHGs have a greater impact on climate change on a per-unit basis, GHG emissions are often expressed in terms of "metric tons of $CO_2$ -equivalent" (MTCO2e) for simplicity.
+The greenhouse gases are carbon dioxide (CO_2), nitrous oxide (N_2O), methane (CH_4), sulfur hexafluoride (SF_6), hydrofluorocarbons (HFC), and perflurocarbons (PFC).
+CO_2 emissions are far and away the most common of these emissions; as a result, even though the other GHGs have a greater impact on climate change on a per-unit basis, GHG emissions are often expressed in terms of "metric tons of CO_2 -equivalent" (MTCO2e) for simplicity.
 (Ex.
 300, p.
 6.1-63.)